bcgov/mds/docs/devops/getting_started.md

 The BC Gov Platform Services Team hosts the OCP container and manages the operations, maintains uptime.
 The cluster health can be monitored [here](https://status.developer.gov.bc.ca/)

+MDS also runs workloads in a **BC Gov Azure Landing Zone** (MDS Resource Group, license plate `c5fc58`), connected to the OCP Silver cluster over Express Route.
+It hosts the Permit Service's Azure AI integrations (AI Foundry, AI Search, Document Intelligence, Azure OpenAI) and related private-endpoint networking.
+See [Azure Operations](../../operations/azure/README.md) and the [architecture diagrams](../architecture) for details, this doc otherwise focuses on the OCP/gitops side.

 More details on platform services, updates on activities on the cluster and disucssions on topics can be done via [Rocket chat](https://chat.developer.gov.bc.ca/home)

 #### Tools Used: